 I desperately want to swim in the pool, but the water is freezing!
-I contend myself with taking photos, vowing to return later in the year when the sun is warmer.
+Instead, I take a gazillion photos, vowing to return later in the year when the sun is warmer.
 Next time we’ll bring a picnic lunch (ill prepared for this impromptu hike, all I’ve got in my pack is a can of tuna and a handful of almonds – not quite a picnic!).

 The Atherton Tablelands is no shrinking violet when it comes to mountain streams cascading over craggy outcrops before plummeting to unfathomable depths below.
 Oh yes, the highlands west of Cairns are quite the drama queen who all her ‘look at me’ beauty.

 How to find Windin Falls – the Windin Falls Hike